Pwn9/PwnFilter/Tutorial.md

 By default, PwnFilter outputs basic startup information, eg: counts of how many rules, any errors while parsing them, as well as entries for each time the filter matches.
-In the plugins/PwnFilter directory is a file called: pwnfilter.log, which is created on startup.
+Also, in the plugins/PwnFilter directory is a file called: pwnfilter.log, which is created if you have: *logfile*: true.
 This file will, by default contain the history of matches, as well as other debugging info, if enabled.
 Eg:

     [2013/09/30 23:54:49] [PwnFilter] |CHAT| MATCH <tremor77> fuck
     [2013/09/30 23:54:49] [PwnFilter] Warned tremor77: Swearing is not allowed.